 Accountability to our stockholders is critical to our long-term success.
 We routinely evaluate and enhance our governance practices to maintain alignment with evolving best practices.
-Highlights of our governance framework include the following:
+Highlights of our governance framework and governance matters with which the Board was involved during 2021 are noted below.